'Texas Pride' is, quite literally, the state identity that boldly declares, "I am a Texan!"

 Nurturing — Learning in Schools and Taking Oaths

 Texas History is a required subject for 4th and 7th graders in public schools.
-During daily assemblies, students pledge allegiance to both the American flag and the Texas flag.
-Thus, from childhood, the identity of being a 'Texan' becomes a part of their lifestyle.
+Every day during morning assembly, students pledge allegiance to both the American flag and the Texas flag.
+This way, the identity of being a 'Texan' becomes a part of their daily habits from a young age.

 Everyday Life — "Everything is bigger in Texas"

-With the second largest area in the U.S., vast ranches, oil, tech hubs, and space centers, the 'big and bold' reality has solidified into a slogan, and merchandise like Texas-shaped steak plates and state map towels flood the market.
+With the second largest area in the U.S., Texas boasts vast ranches, oil fields, tech hubs, and space centers.
+The 'big and bold' reality has solidified into a slogan, and merchandise like Texas-shaped steak plates and state map towels are abundant.

 Cultural Code — "Don't Mess with Texas"

 Originally a slogan from an anti-littering campaign in the 1980s, it is now used as an official slogan symbolizing determination and unity.
-It can be seen on T-shirts, license plates, and tattoos everywhere.
+It can be seen on T-shirts, license plates, and tattoos, making it noticeable everywhere.

 According to a study by UT Austin, many residents feel, "I am a Texan before I am an American."
 In fact, 8 out of 10 (82%) native Texans do not leave the state as adults.
-This is the result of a combination of 'opportunities to stay' and 'meaningful belonging.'
+This reflects a combination of 'opportunities to stay' and 'meaningful belonging.'

-Texas pride is a lifestyle pride built over many years from the history of being an independent nation, school education, vast scale, popular slogans, and regional belonging.
-Thus, it is often joked that for Texans, instead of asking "Where y'all from?" it feels more natural to ask "What part of Texas?"
+Texas pride is a lifestyle pride built over many years, shaped by its history as an independent nation, education, vast scale, popular slogans, and regional belonging.
+This is why it's often joked that for Texans, instead of asking "Where y'all from?" it's more natural to ask "What part of Texas?"

 My Antonio |